apache/arrow-nanoarrow/dev/release/README.md

 `export PATH="$PATH:/path/to/R/bin"` to point to a specific R installation.

 The verification script itself is written in `bash` and requires the `curl`, `gpg`, and `shasum`/`sha512sum` commands.
-These are typically available from a packaage manager except on Windows (see below).
+These are typically available from a package manager except on Windows (see below).

 To run only C library verification (requires CMake and Arrow C++ but not R):